zhirafovod/langchain-with-splunk/v5/README.md

 # define the service name and environment
 export OTEL_SERVICE_NAME=my-llm-app
 export OTEL_RESOURCE_ATTRIBUTES='deployment.environment=test'

-# load the customer data into Chroma DB
-# Note:  Running the customer_data.py program multiple times will result in
-# duplicate embeddings stored in the vector database.
-If needed, you can
-# delete the my_embeddings folder and run this program once to start fresh.
-python3 customer_data.py

 # now we can run the application that uses embeddings to answer questions
 splunk-py-trace flask run -p 8080